Female Gladiators in Archaeology and Re-enactment

 Juvenal 1.22-23 is about a venatrix named Mevia who has the habit of killing Tuscan boars and holding spears in her right hand with her breast uncovered.

-The Senatus Consultum of AD 19 from Larinum forbids the appearance on stage of members of the senatorial and equestrian orders and their participation in certain activities concerning gladiatorial combats.
-This contemplates that women of the upper class might potentially appear in the arena but it does not prove that they actually did and that it was a common problem.
+The Senatus Consultum of AD 19 from Larinum forbids the appearance on stage of members of the senatorial and equestrian orders, and their participation in certain activities concerning gladiatorial combats.
+This contemplates that women of the upper class might potentially appear in the arena, but it does not prove that they actually did or that it was a common problem.